 Down but not out you get ready for the next update.
-Over the following month you make the user interface sharper, and you rush some new functions that were supposed to wait till next quarter.
-The new and improved version of your mobile application is ready to take the mobile world by storm.
+Over the following month, you make the user interface sharper, and you rush some new functions that were supposed to wait until next quarter.
+The new and improved version of your mobile application is without a doubt ready to take the mobile world by storm.

-Release date comes and goes.
-To your astonishment nothing spectacular happens.
+The release date comes and goes.
+To your astonishment, nothing spectacular happens.
 There is no growth in user interest.

 You Were Blacklisted

-After the first fiasco, hundreds of users who accessed your mobile application on the 3G network and deleted it panned you on social media.
+The first fiasco resulted in hundreds of users who accessed your mobile application on the 3G network deleting it and panning you on social media.
 They went to the forums and told everyone that your app doesn’t work.
 Even the 4G users in Singapore and London who would have no problem with it didn’t bother to give your app a try.
 They heard it was broken and figured that applied to everyone.

 That’s the blacklist.
-The unintended consequence of poor mobile testing.
+The unintended consequence of poor mobile app development and testing.

 The Butterfly Effect on Business